Garrett-Productions/udemy_dataStructures_course/backDropCustomization/backDropNotes.md

 Side Notes
 This extension works by editing the VSCode’s CSS file, so a warning appears the first time update the background.
 U can click the [never show again] to avoid it.

+Do these 3 things before you write a line of code:

+- Understand the problem
+- Ideate possible solutions
+- Decide on the best approach
+- Then start to write some code